tektoncd/pipeline/docs/migrating-v1alpha1-to-v1beta1.md

 To do the same thing with the `git` catalog `Task` and the kaniko `Task` you will need to combine them in a `Pipeline`.

-For exmaple this Pipeline uses the Kaniko and `git` catalog Tasks:
+For example this Pipeline uses the Kaniko and `git` catalog Tasks:

 ```yaml
 apiVersion: tekton.dev/v1beta1